chelsea-brown/Mitochondrial_cristae/README.md

 martinize converts atomistic (AT) protein structures to coarse-grained (CG) strucutres, and in this case the Martini 3 forcefield (`-ff martini3001`) using an elastic network between all chains present in the protein with a force-constant of 500 kJ/mol/nm<sup>2</sup>.

-For the supercomplex, as this structure is so large each subunit was converted to CG representation and then combined afterwards, with a script to generate an elastic network fot his.
-Each complex (e.g. Complex I, Complex III) of the supercomplex was treated seperately.
+For the supercomplex, as this structure is so large each subunit was converted to CG representation and then combined afterwards, with a script to generate an elastic network for this.
+Each complex (e.g. Complex I, Complex III) of the supercomplex was treated separately.
 First, needed an AT representation of each subunit in the complex and then can run `Scripts/Supercomplex_elastic_network/martinize_subunits.sh`.
-The `Scripts/Supercomplex_elastic_network/Combine_itps.ipynb` and `Scripts/Supercomplex_elastic_network/combine_cg_structures.sh` can then be run to get the CG structure file and `.itp` without the intersubunit elastic network.
+The `Scripts/Supercomplex_elastic_network/Combine_itps.ipynb` and `Scripts/Supercomplex_elastic_network/combine_cg_structures.sh` can then be run to get the CG structure file and `.itp` without the inter-subunit elastic network.
 The `Scripts/Supercomplex_elastic_network/Create_elastic_network.ipynb` can then be used to generate this elastic network, and added into the overall `.itp` file.

 When the protein is in a CG representation, this can then be embedded in a membrane.
 For inner membrane proteins: